Experiences that last long after the final concert

 Males are housed on the 2nd floor of the dorm.
 Females are housed on the 3rd floor of the dorm.
 At some of our larger camps, the 4th floor may be utilized and occasionally will be used as a mixed gender floor.
 In these rare cases males and females would be at opposite ends of the same floor.
 Rooms are assigned based on the gender that is selected on the camper’s registration form.

 Each room has its own bathroom and will contain three beds, two wardrobes for storage, two desks, one overhead ceiling light, a shower curtain and toilet paper.
 Please don’t expect any bells or whistles!
 After all, this is camp – and these rooms are certainly a step up from cabins in the woods!
-Students are required to bring their own bedding and towels, as well as other standard living items.
-A full packing list is provided in the camp handbook.

 All campers will have 2 roommates.
 You are able to request 1 or 2 roommates if you know other campers that are attending.
 Roommate requests are done after you are registered using the roommate request form that will be provided.